-Fern obtained her Bachelor of Science (Honours) in Health Sciences at Brock University, completing courses in statistical analysis, exercise physiology, clinical health assessments, and epidemiology.
+Fern obtained her Bachelor of Science (Honours) in Health Sciences at Brock University, completing courses in clinical health assessments, exercise physiology, statistical analysis, and epidemiology.
 She was the recipient of the Distinguished Graduating Student Award in Health Sciences, which is given to the student with the highest academic average at convocation.
 Fern is an instructor at Humber College in the Fire Service Executive Management (FSEM) program.
 She developed the curriculum for the Employee Wellness course in the FSEM program.
 She is a subject matter expert in Employee Health and Wellness.
 Prior to becoming the Manager of Brock University Firefighter Screening Services, Fern worked as a Research Coordinator for two health programs: Leave The Pack Behind and Brock University Physical Health Activity Study Team.
-She was also the Undergraduate Program Coordinator/Advisor in the Community Health Sciences Department at Brock University and taught the first year undergraduate course, Introduction to Community Health Sciences.
+She was also the Undergraduate Program Coordinator/Advisor in the Health Sciences Department at Brock University and taught the first year undergraduate course, Introduction to Health Sciences.
 She has completed professional development courses in interpersonal communications, problem solving, conflict management, nonviolent crisis intervention, and the Professional Management Certification at Brock University.

 DR. LISA COTIE has been working with Firefighter Services of Ontario (FSO) for over a decade.
 Dr. Cotie completed her PhD in Kinesiology at McMaster University and is currently completing her post-doc at University of Ottawa.
 Her main academic focus is in Fitness and Lifestyle assessment and Exercise Prescription in many populations.
 Dr. Cotie has worked at McMaster University as an Instructional Assistant in the Department of Kinesiology and at the University of Guelph Humber, where she taught Fitness and Lifestyle Assessment in Clinical populations.
 Dr. Cotie is a Certified Exercise Physiologist (CEP) through the Canadian Society of Exercise Physiology (CSEP).
 Dr. Cotie is certified as a CSEP – Certified Personal Trainer Instructor/Examiner, giving her the qualifications to certify successful applicants as Personal Trainers through the CSEP.